BitCanna Hits Self Reported Market Cap of $3.54 Million (BCNA)

 BitCanna Profile

 BitCanna is a coin.
 Its genesis date was June 29th, 2018.
 BitCanna’s total supply is 392,302,736 coins and its circulating supply is 217,639,876 coins.
 BitCanna’s official Twitter account is @BitCannaGlobal and its Facebook page is accessible here.
-The official message board for BitCanna is medium.com/@bitcannaglobal.
+BitCanna’s official message board is medium.com/@bitcannaglobal.
 BitCanna’s official website is www.bitcanna.io.

 Buying and Selling BitCanna

-It is usually not currently possible to buy alternative cryptocurrencies such as BitCanna directly using US dollars.
-Investors seeking to acquire BitCanna should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+It is usually not possible to buy alternative cryptocurrencies such as BitCanna directly using U.S. dollars.
+Investors seeking to trade BitCanna should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitCanna using one of the exchanges listed above.

 Receive News & Updates for BitCanna Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitCanna and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.